Protect Your Copyright

 How can the UB Libraries help?

-If you have questions about scholarly publishing options, author's rights, copyright publication agreements or other scholarly communication issues, please contact A. Ben Wagner, Chair of the University Libraries Scholarly Communications Committee.
+If you have questions about scholarly publishing options, author's rights, copyright publication agreements or other scholarly communication issues, please contact Mark Ludwig, Scholarly Communications Officer, or A. Ben Wagner, Sciences Librarian.

 Last updated: 11 October, 2012.